 Cell Phones On Cruise Ships

-As a general matter, you will have the ability to use your cell phone on a cruise ship.
+Generally, you will be able to use your cell phone on a cruise ship.
 The primary issues are whether your carrier offers service at sea and the costs.
-When you are on a cruise and trying to figure out cell service, you will have other considerations besides your geographic location in the world.
+When you are on a cruise and trying to figure out cell service, you will have other considerations besides your geographic location.
 You have to determine whether your carrier offers coverage with your cruise line and specifically with your individual ship.

 And, assuming that you have a carrier that offers coverage for your specific cruise, you will need a special plan for the charges.
 Otherwise, the default would be very high rates akin to international roaming charges.
 But note that your cellular calls at sea aren’t typically included in a standard international plan.